jfragosoperez/learning-Go/README.md

 Examples:

-	var c Circle    //creates a new instance and puts all its fields to 0.0 as all of them belong to the float type.
+	var c Circle    //creates a new instance and puts all its fields to 0.0 as all of them belong
+					//to the float type.

 	c := Circle{x: 0, y: 0, r: 5}
 	c := Circle{0, 0, 5}

-	c := new(Circle)  //allocating memory for all the fields, sets each of them to its 0 state and returning a pointer.
+	c := new(Circle)  //allocating memory for all the fields, sets each of them to its 0 state
+					  //and returning a pointer.

 IMPORTANT!!! -> remember that in Go, arguments of a function are always copied, if we want to modify fields of the object inside a function, we need to work with pointers.